Albita Rivera Ramírez

-Alba Iris Rivera Ramirez is a Puerto Rican politician affiliated to the New Progressive Party (PNP).
+Alba Iris "Cacatúa" Rivera Ramirez is a Puerto Rican politician affiliated to the New Progressive Party (PNP).
 Rivera served as a member of the House of Representatives of Puerto Rico representing District 3 of San Juan from 1997 to 2013.
 She was also a member of the Senate of Puerto Rico (1985–1989) and Director of the Puerto Rican Office of Woman's Affairs.

 Today she is the only woman in Puerto Rican history to be elected from the same Representative District as her mother, former representative Rosa M. Ramírez Pantojas, who served from 1989 to 1993.
 She is also the only woman to have served in both legislative chambers, as well as the Executive Branch.

 Early years and studies

 Albita Rivera Ramírez was born December 22.
 She completed her elementary and high school studies at Colegio La Milagrosa in Río Piedras.

 In 1970, Rivera completed her bachelor's degree in arts from the University of Puerto Rico.